-Initial Configuration on NAS
+Initial Configuration of CubeBackup for Google Workspace on NAS

-1. Start the CubeBackup configuration wizard
+Step 1.
+Start the CubeBackup configuration wizard

 After CubeBackup has been successfully installed, it will appear on the desktop of TOS.
 You can start to configure CubeBackup by clicking the CubeBackup icon on the desktop.

 - CubeBackup starts a web service on port 8762 on the NAS, so you can also access or configure CubeBackup by visiting http://<nas-ip>:8762 on any web browser within your network.

 - A NAS with at least 2GB memory is recommended to run CubeBackup.
 CubeBackup may run into an "Out of memory" issue if the NAS has less than 2GB RAM.